mw44118/pitz/docs/hooks.rst

 after_saving_entities_to_yaml_files
 ===================================

 This hook gets executed after any yaml files are written.
+It gets one parameter, the path to the pitzdir.